Provincial Programs Supporting Libraries

 Most interlibrary loans are eligible to be shipped via the Library Materials Shipping Rate.
 Read more on the Library Material Shipping Rate and Shipping Tool.

 The Province recognizes and supports public libraries’ changing role in today’s world.
-Professional development and capacity building opportunities of library staff, volunteers, and trustees are available through the following:
+Professional development and capacity building opportunities for library staff, volunteers, and trustees are available through:

 Any B.C. library cardholder can get a free BC OneCard decal by visiting another public library in the province.
 Library users only need to provide a valid public library card and a current ID with proof of current address.

 Each individual library sets out which resources and services are accessible using your BC OneCard.
 Contact a specific library for more information about their services.

 - Please contact your local library for information about services currently available.

 Due to the COVID-19 pandemic, borrowing through the Provincial Interlibrary Loan and BC OneCard programs are closed; however, some libraries are accepting interlibrary loan and BC OneCard returns.
 In order to mitigate the loss of items, please follow these instructions.